Storyboard-fm/lambda-dynamic-ephemeral-storage-example/README.md

 ### Invocation

-After successful deployment, upload a file to the S3 bucket that was created and check the corresponding CloudWatch logs to verify that the function with the proper amount of storage with invoked:
+After successful deployment, upload a file to the S3 bucket that was created and check the corresponding CloudWatch logs to verify that the function with the proper amount of storage with invoked.